 There’s a lot of talk in the news about outdoor air quality and how it can be mitigated.
-But, what many people fail to realize is that indoor air quality in Norcross, GA, can have adverse health and financial effects as well.
-Most places don’t have indoor air quality control measures, so it’s difficult to know just how bad the air is until you begin to suffer from one or more of these effects.
-Here are some possible effects of bad indoor air quality you should know about.
+But, what many people fail to realize is that bad indoor air quality affects your health and financial wellbeing, too.
+Most homes aren’t equipped with indoor air quality control measures, so it’s difficult to know just how bad the air is until you begin to suffer from one or more of these effects.
+Here are some possible effects of poor air quality you should know about.

 Other Health Problems